Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is OOP ?<br>
 Object-oriented programming (OOP) is a style of programming characterized by the identification of classes of objects closely linked with the methods (functions) with which they are associated.

+What is Difference between Interpreter and Compiler ?<br>
+Interpreter translates just one statement of the program at a time into machine code line by line while Compiler scans the entire program and translates the whole of it into machine code at once.

 What is HTML?<br>
 HTML stands for Hypertext Markup Language, where hypertext is the ability to turn a piece of text into a hyperlink that HTML makes it so that viewer can visit any document.